sambetts/SPOAzBlob/README.md

 # SPOAzBlob
 SPO Front-end for files in Azure Blob Storage.

 Keep files in Azure blob storage; edit them in SharePoint Online.
-All the scalability of Azure blob with the editing facilities of SharePoint Online – needed especially if you can’t workaround the SharePoint Online service limits.
+All the scalability of Azure blob with the editing facilities of SharePoint Online – needed especially if you can’t workaround the [SharePoint Online service limits](https://docs.microsoft.com/en-us/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).

 Usually, MS advice is to keep everything in SPO if you can but sometimes that’s just not possible without major headaches.
-Requirements like lots of data in the same directory; lots of unique permissions, for example.
-Either one of those scenarios will cause said headaches and this solution is a possible alternative way of doing things.
+Requirements like lots of data in the same directory; lots of unique permissions, for example will cause said headaches and this solution is a possible alternative way of doing things.

+Azure blob storage doesn't do everything SharePoint does but it does scale way better for massive datasets.
+Why not combine the best of both worlds?
-Basic Architecture
+## Basic Architecture
+In this solution we have an:

 * ASP.Net + react app to browse files in the storage account and control editing flows.
 * Azure function-app to get content update notifications from Graph when editing.
 * Storage account to hold files & keep track of file locks.

 Here’s how this proof-of-concept works, high-level:

 ![alt](imgs/image001.png)

 Files start in Azure blob storage.
 When someone wants to edit a file, it’s copied into SPO where the user can edit it, and the file is “locked” in our system.

 While the file is locked, only updates from the locking user will be accepted and updates are received thanks to Graph notifying us of content changes.

 When the user has finished, the file is unlocked which makes one last copy back to Azure blob, releases the lock, and deletes the file in SPO.
 ## How it Works
 First, you need to login to the react app with Azure AD:

 ![alt](imgs/image002.png)

 This allows the react app to get storage keys from the solution asp.net APIs using a bearer token, and this same login we use for navigating to SharePoint Online.